KainatKamal/OTA_APK_Extractor/README.md

 - Python3 installed and added to environment variable
 - pip3 installed and added to environment variable
 - Python Modules -> protobuf==3.6.0, six==1.11.0, bsdiff4>=1.1.5
+- If you face issues, install Windows 10 SDK & C++ build tools

 Install the python modules using the requirements file:
 **python -m pip install -r requirements.txt --user**